yWorks/yGuard/docs/task_documentation.md

 }
 ```

 This class is also the default annotation yGuard is looking for when obfuscating.
+By default the `Obfuscation` annotation is inherited using the `@Inherited` trait.
+If this behaviour is undesirable, consider creating a custom obfuscation annotation.

 The convention for annotation classes that yGuard understands as obfuscation controlling annotations requires two attributes: